-B.11.3.1.
-Judging Area #3: Technical excellence and dynamic range - 80K

-The purpose of each element throughout the performance should be clear - are the pilot's intentions understandable and successfully accomplished?
+- B.11.3.1.
+Judging Area #3: Technical excellence and dynamic range 80K - a) The purpose of each element throughout the performance should be clear are the pilot's intentions understandable and successfully accomplished?
 Thorough exploration should be made of high and low speed areas of the flight envelope, including forward and backward flight.
-Any errors and/or corrections should be minimal and should not disturb the presentation, and there should be no obvious moments where control is perceived to be diminished or temporarily lost.

-- a) Clarity of intentions and accuracy of presentation through all flight regimes. - b) Exploration of fast and slow speed regimes, forward and backward flight. - c) Freedom from obvious corrections, uncontrolled or unplanned departures. - B.11.3.2.
-Judging Area #4: Aerodynamic controls and propeller-driven elements 80K

-The performance should demonstrate flight using the widest possible range of well controlled positive and negative attitudes or angles of attack.
+Any errors and/or corrections should be minimal and should not disturb the presentation, and there should be no obvious moments where control is perceived to be diminished or temporarily lost. - b) Each aspect of Judging Area #3 has equal importance: - i) Clarity of intentions and accuracy of presentation through all flight regimes. - ii) Exploration of fast and slow speed regimes, forward and backward flight. - iii) Freedom from obvious corrections, uncontrolled or unplanned departures. - B.11.3.2.
+Judging Area #4: Aerodynamic controls and propeller-driven elements 80K - a) The performance should demonstrate flight using the widest possible range of well controlled positive and negative attitudes or angles of attack.
 Slow, fast and hesitation rolls should be accurately executed.
-Variations in the aircraft's three principal axes - yaw, pitch and roll - should be precisely controlled.
+Variations in the aircraft's three principal axes yaw, pitch and roll should be precisely controlled.
 Normal and unusual flick rolls with a range of differing rotations should be expected.
-A range of interesting tumbling elements driven principally by well controlled gyroscopic propeller influences should be included.

-- a) Good use of full range of positive and negative angles of attack. - b) Accurate slow, fast and hesitation rotations, use of yaw, pitch and roll axes. - c) Wide variety of positive and negative flicks and unusual rotations. - d) Interesting range of propeller-driven gyroscopic elements and tumbling.
+A range of interesting tumbling elements driven principally by well controlled gyroscopic propeller influences should be included. - b) Each aspect of Judging Area #4 has equal importance: - i) Good use of full range of positive and negative angles of attack. - ii) Accurate slow, fast and hesitation rotations, use of yaw, pitch and roll axes. - iii) Wide variety of positive and negative flicks and unusual rotations. - iv) Interesting range of propeller-driven gyroscopic elements and tumbling.